es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

         version = "0.7.1"
     )

 You have to add the [EmbeddedUtilities repository](https://github.com/es-ude/EmbeddedUtilities) and the [PeripheralInterface repositiory](https://github.com/es-ude/PeripheralInterface) because it is used in the elastic node middleware.
-Please check the different version of the repositories and change them if necessary.
 After adding the repositories you should again do a bazel sync like above.

 **Important:** Please look up the repositories.